alextsfox/academic-kickstart/content/post/rTREES/index.md

 You can also do this within R (running in the proper virtual environment) using the `install.packages` command.

-## Install RStudio
+## Install RStudio in your conda environment

-Install Rstudio in your conda environment: `conda install rstudio`.
+Run the command `conda install rstudio`.
 By now you should know that this will install RStudio in your environment directory, `~/opt/anaconda3/envs/rTREES_env`, separately from the version of RStudio that you (probably) use right now.
 This means that you will now have multiple versions of RStudio installed on your computer.
 Make sure to open the right one.
-If you have the RStudio icon in your dock on your desktop, that icon will open a separate version not associated with conda.
+If you have the RStudio icon in your dock on your desktop, that icon will open a separate version of RStudio not associated with conda, using a different R interpreter than the one conda uses (and probably different from the version in `/usr/local/bin` as well...see the technical aside below)
 It will not know where your rTREES is installed.
 Instead, open rstudio from the terminal to get a version associated with the environment you're in: